Tips on finding local nature centers and nature activities near you!

 5 Activities at Your Local Nature Center

-And then we were hooked -- we found 3 more nature centers to visit during the winter months and more during the following Spring.
+And then we were hooked -- we found 3 more nature centers to visit during the winter months and more that following Spring.

 Since many centers have both indoor and outdoor spaces, they are a wonderful resource for the colder months as well as during nice weather days.